 Playing 325 Premier League games for Arsenal, Nottingham Forest, Everton and West Bromwich Albion, Kevin Campbell scored 82 goals but was not fortunate enough to win the league, leaving Arsenal before Arsene Wenger’s revolution began.

 Like Simeone, Federico Chiesa is following in his father’s footsteps at Fiorentina.

-Son of Italian great Enrico, the 20-year-old has impressed with the Viola this season scoring six and assisting four so far.
+Son of Italian great Enrico, the 20-year-old has impressed with the Viola this season scoring six in 38 appearances in 2017-18.

 Breaking through from the Fiorentina academy, Chiesa is highly thought of in Italy and was given his debut for the national team in their recent friendly against Argentina.